jasperyzh/blog/src/content/blog/221215-disable_right_click.md

 tag: [js, snippet]
 ---

-## how to disable right click on website

 To disable right-click on your website, you can use a JavaScript code snippet to intercept the right-click event and prevent it from triggering the default browser menu.
 Here is an example of how you can do this: